-- the viability and competitiveness of farms; - restoring, preserving and enhancing ecosystems linked to agriculture and forestry; - resource efficiency and climate; - social inclusion and local development in rural areas126.
+- the viability and competitiveness of farms; - restoring, preserving and enhancing ecosystems linked to agriculture and forestry; - resource efficiency and climate; - social inclusion and local development in rural areas.

 One of the EAFRD RDP projects ('Zettinger watermill') supported the renovation of a historic hydroelectric power plant run by a farm household on the banks of the Sûre River.
-This increased the watermill's annual energy yield from 10 to 20 $\%^{127}$.
+This increased the watermill's annual energy yield from 10 to $20 \%^{127}$ .

-Figure 22: ESIF 2014-2020: EU allocation Luxembourg by theme.
-EUR billion 128
+Figure 22: ESIF 2014-2020: EU allocation Luxembourg by

-On integrating environmental concerns into the common agricultural policy (CAP), the two key areas are: (i) to use the EAFRD to pay for environmental land management and other environmental measures; and (ii) to ensure that the first pillar of the CAP is implemented effectively
+On integrating environmental concerns into the common agricultural policy (CAP), the two key areas are: (i) to use the EAFRD to pay for environmental land management